You have got plenty to preach on Good Friday; and more on Easter Sunday. What about Holy Saturday?

-Dear friend, they rested.
+Dear friends, they rested.
 They could do nothing.
 Possibly you have come to a place where the God whom you trusted seems dead and gone.
-All your hopes are crushed.
+All your hopes are now crushed.
 You can only rest.
-Unable to lift one finger to do anything.
+Unable to lift even a little finger to do anything.

-But it is the time that the Holy Spirit of God was most active.
+But it was the time that the Holy Spirit of God was most active.
 He too was preparing for the mightiest demonstration of God’s power ever.
-But first he was guarding the body of Jesus.
-According to the Scriptures his body will not see decay (see Psalm 16:10 and Acts 2;27).
+But first, he was guarding the body of Jesus.
+According to the Scriptures the body of Jesus will not see decay (see Psalm 16:10 and Acts 2;27).

-While the women with good and noble intention was preparing to cover the body of Jesus with spices and perfumes, the Holy Spirit was preparing dynamite stuff so that the resurrection will be a declaration of God’s extraordinary power (see Romans 1:4 and Ephesians 1:19, 20).
+While the women with good and noble intentions were preparing to cover the body of Jesus with spices and perfumes, the Holy Spirit was preparing dynamite stuff so that the resurrection will be a declaration of God’s extraordinary power (see Romans 1:4 and Ephesians 1:19, 20).

 Remember, it was when the earth was formless and empty, and when darkness was over the surface of the deep that the Spirit of God was hovering over the waters (Genesis 1:2).
 It is when everything is in a state of wreck, and it is when the conviction of the wretchedness of your sinfulness bites and tears at your heart the most; the Holy Spirit is most active in your life.
 Then, with a swift display of God’s power, there will be the word, “Let there be light.”

-Never forget that the cross was not where God was defeated but where Jesus triumphed (John 19:30, Colossians 2:15).
+Never forget that the cross was not where God was defeated but the cross was where Jesus triumphed (John 19:30, Colossians 2:15).
 It might take a Saturday before God’s power explodes in your life.
 The resurrection is coming.